M-Gustuf/cs231n-assignment/README.md

 # cs231n-assignment
-my code and ipynb of cs231n : convolutional neural network by Feifei Li, taking example by web
+my code and ipynb of cs231n : convolutional neural network by Feifei Li.